LinusMolin98/Healthy-Habits/README.md

 ## Added a new css styleheet for the navbar
 - Reason for this is to make it as clean as possible, and not having any file overrun with information.
+- revised
+- The stylesheet was deleted, because it hindered the navbar from being functional.
+It did not communicate well with the project, i took the decision to only work with one style.css file.

 ## Added Hero Image